 Section S2.
 Approaches for variations in Trophic Enrichment Factors

-Trophic discrimination factors are variable based on animal diet (omnivory/carnivory vers herbivory), pathways of nitrogen excretion, and trophic level (Nielsen et al. 2015, McMahon et al. 2015) with ominvory/carnivory and higher trophic levels demonstrating the lowest trophic for most amino acids.
-Trophic discrimination has ultimately been attributed to diet quality (similarity in tissues between consumer and prey) and mode of nitrogen excretions, although the relative impacts of each is difficult to discern, especially considering most controlled feeding studies include low-trophic level ammonia excretion but not high trophic level species (i.e., adult hake or salmon).
+Trophic discrimination factors are variable based on animal diet (omnivory/carnivory versus herbivory), pathways of nitrogen excretion, and trophic level (Nielsen et al. 2015, McMahon et al. 2015) with ominvory/carnivory and higher trophic levels demonstrating the lowest trophic discrimination for most amino acids.
+Trophic discrimination has ultimately been attributed to diet quality (similarity in tissues between consumer and prey) and mode of nitrogen excretions, although the relative impacts of each is difficult to discern, especially considering most controlled feeding studies include low-trophic level ammonia excretion but not high trophic level species (i.e., adult hake or salmon) (Nielsen et al. 2015).
 In coastal Washington, most trophic transfers are between high diet quality, piscivorous fish (ammonia excretion) with a high-quality transfer between fish and harbor seal (urea excretion).
 Studies using multiple trophic discrimination factors based on the food web structure and consumption type produce more accurate trophic position estimations especially for higher level consumers (McMahon et al 2015, McMahon et al. 2016, McMahon et al. 2019).

-We applied multiple trophic position calculation frameworks for harbor seals to determine the best approach (Tables S1 & S2).
-Based on known foraging patternsLance et al. 2012, we anticipate harbor seals have an average trophic position of 4 to 5 and herring will have an average trophic position of 2.5-2.9.
-S2(Table S1) estimate S3(W) (Table S1) the ecologically realistic range (3-4)Equation 2 (Table S1, Figure S3) was selected as the best parameterization as it was more parsimonious compared to equation 4 (Table S1) and was applied for all analyses.
+We applied multiple trophic position equations for harbor seals to determine which parameterization of trophic enrichment factors and produced the best trophic position estimations (Tables S1 & S2).
+We determined the best trophic position equation parameterization by 1) estimating the proportion of observations that fell within an ecologically realistic range, 2) identifying which amino acids produced consistently unrealistic values or had high uncertainty and 3) considering which equation was the most parsimonious.
+Based on known foraging patterns (Lance et al. 2012), we anticipate harbor seals have an average trophic position of 4 to 5.
+Applying a single beta value representative of aquatic primary producers (Aq; Table S2; Nielsen et al. 2015) consistently underestimated harbor seal trophic position (Figure S2).
+For the trophic position parameterizations that applied Aq, equation 3 (Table S1) produced the greatest proportion of ecologically realistic observations, but only 0.66 of observations produced a trophic position estimate between 4 – 5 (Figure S3).
+Applying a value that is weighted for both C3 and C4 (W) production pathways improved trophic position estimates by producing more ecologically realistic observations.
+Both equations 2 & 4 (Table S1) performed similarly, with 0.76 and 0.80 observations falling between the ecologically realistic range (3-4), respectively.
+Equation 2 (Table S1, Figure S3) was selected as the best parameterization as it was more parsimonious compared to equation 4 (Table S1) and was applied for all analyses.

 Aspartic acid performed poorly with the greatest variability in trophic position estimates.
 Aspartic acid has a long tissue turnover time, approximately twice that of phenyalanine (Downs et al. 2014).
 This discrepancy in tissue turnover time between the source amino acid (phenyalanine) and trophic amino acid (aspartic acid) likely introduces variability into trophic position estimates, as the two amino acids incorporate isotopic signatures on different timescales.
 As a result, aspartic acid was omitted from the analysis.
 The final parameterization applied equation 2 (Table S1), W, and included the following trophic amino acids: glutamic acid, alanine, proline, and valine.